denoland/deno/std/manual.md

 ### Flags

-Use `deno help` to see the help text documenting Deno's flags and usage.
+Use `deno help` to see help text documenting Deno's flags and usage.
 Use `deno help <subcommand>` for subcommand-specific flags.

 ### Environmental variables